Not too long ago, I would have laughed at the idea of me traveling anywhere with wheeled luggage.

 DEAL ALERT!
-Use my limited-time promo code ‘TravelsWithElle10‘ for 10% off your entire purchase.
+Use this link and my limited-time promo code ‘TravelsWithElle10‘ for 10% off your entire purchase.

 Away is a decent alternative to Paravel.
 Very much like Paravel, Away’s products are ideal for the jet-setter that’s looking for well-built, sleek-looking luggage that will last for years.
 Their suitcases are made from similar high-end materials and they come equipped with all the features you’d be looking for in sturdy luggage.

 All of their suitcases have double spinner wheels, telescopic handles with ergonomic grip, an internal compression system that makes it easy to pack more in the bags, a removable laundry bag, and TSA-friendly locks.

 Away has an aluminum collection, whereas Paravel does not.
 This brand also has softshell options, and some hardshell suitcases come with an ejectable power bank.

 Away offers more color variety than Paravel, so if color is a big deal for you, you might have some luck with Away’s product offerings.